 A quality program builds meaningful relationships and collaborates with families and caregivers to enhance programming and foster the healthy development of youth.
 A quality program develops community partnerships to establish an educative community and form an interconnected network that supports the holistic well-being of youth.

-9.1 Builds meaningful relationships with families and caregivers and interacts with them in respectful and welcoming ways
+9.1 Builds meaningful relationships with families and caregivers and interacts with them in respectful, engaging, and welcoming ways

 9.2 Develops and maintains community collaborations to improve and extend programming